Learning Collusion in Episodic, Inventory-Constrained Markets: The collusive strategy landscape

-\paragraph{Infinite horizon games} These settings allow for deriving competitive and collusive equilibrium price levels through implicit formulas with the most commonly used Bertrand competition models.
+\paragraph{Infinite horizon games} These settings allow for deriving unique competitive and collusive equilibrium price levels through implicit formulas with the most commonly used Bertrand competition models.
 They provide the most room for collusive strategies to emerge and sustain since there is no time constraint for a punishment strategy's credibility.
 Typically, stable collusion manifests in two forms.
 First, \emph{reward-punishment schemes:} Agents cooperate by default and punish deviations.
 A deviating agent is punished by others charging competitive prices, thereby removing the benefits of collusion temporarily, until the supra-competitive prices are reinstated.
 This dynamic involves agents synchronizing over rounds to restore higher price levels after a deviation.
 This pattern can be observed as fixed, supra-competitive prices and verified by forcing one agent to deviate and recording everyone else's responses.
 Second, \emph{Edgeworth price cycles:} This pattern involves agents sequentially undercutting each other's prices until one reverts to the collusive price, prompting others to follow, restarting the undercutting cycle~\citep{klein2021autonomous}.

-\paragraph{Episodic games} In comparison to the infinitely horizon setting, collusive strategies can now emerge either \emph{intra-episode} through action-based communication that lead to increasing prices within the episode or \emph{across multiple episodes}, with agents displaying collusion from the onset of a new episode.
-The latter form, possibly due to strategies overfitting to familiar opponents, is prevalent in oligopolistic settings in which case collusive agents play competitively against new opponents before re-establishing collusion through continued learning~\citep{eschenbaumRobustAlgorithmicCollusion2022}.
+\paragraph{Episodic games} In comparison to the infinite horizon setting, collusive strategies can now emerge in two distinct ways.
+First, through \emph{intra-episode} action-based communication, where agents gradually raise their prices through signaling within a single episode.
+Second, through training \emph{across many episodes}, where agents eventually learn policies that implement collusive pricing immediately from the start of each new episode.
+The latter form is prevalent in oligopolistic settings and possibly explained by learners overfitting their strategies to familiar opponents.
+When faced with new opponents, collusive agents initially play competitively before reestablishing collusion through continued learning~\citep{eschenbaumRobustAlgorithmicCollusion2022}.
+This robustness result suggests that firms aiming to collude can pre-train their pricing agents separately, needing only (likely legal) alignment on the high-level training setups (e.g., algorithm classes, observation modeling, exploration schedule).
 In our experiments in \Cref{sec:exp_strategy_analysis}, we observe evidence of both types of collusion.